withlet11/ClockWithPlanisphereLite/README.md

 ## Usage

 ### App widget and configure
-* Please put an app widget of Clock with Planisphere lite at the home screen.
-Tap an app widget or an icon of Clock with Planisphere lite to show a screen for the configuration.
+* Please put an app widget of Sky Clock lite at the home screen.
+Tap an app widget or an icon of Sky Clock lite to show a screen for the configuration.
 App widgets are not updated soon after changes of settings.
 The clock is update every 10 seconds and the planispher is updated every minute.